Digicomlab/digicomlab.github.io/content/en/about/_index.md

 Political Communication & Journalism: Dr. Susan Vermeer

 Youth & Media Entertainment: Dr. Lara Wolfers

+## Fellows
+Dr. Rebekah Tromble (George Washington University) and Dr. Jakob Ohme (Weizenbaum Institute for the Networked Society) are Fellows of the Digital Communication Methods Lab.

 ## Past Board
 The Digital Communication Methods Lab started as an initiative of the RPA Communication.
 Prof. Claes de Vreese was the director of the RPA Communication, and of the Digital Communication Methods Lab.
 Dr. Theo Araujo and Dr. Judith Möller were co-directing the lab.